Eight-hour day movement: World War I and Labour Reforms

+Another consequence of the World War I, the Russian Revolution of 1917, significantly influenced global labour policies.
+The Bolsheviks’ radical rhetoric and labour reforms, including the 8-hour workday, inspired socialist and communist movements worldwide.
+In 1918–1919, revolutions erupted in Germany, Hungary, and Finland, while strikes and labour unrest surged in Britain, France, and the United States.
+Western leaders, employers, and trade unionists feared that without addressing workers’ grievances, a "global proletarian revolution" could destabilise capitalist democracies.

+Thus, better understanding of labour efficiency, fear of revolutionary movements and liberal aspirations of the nations drove efforts to improve working conditions.
+International cooperation in this direction resulted in the Versailles Treaty’s labour provisions, signed in 1919, which included creation of the International Labour Office, later renamed to the International Labour Organization (ILO).

 The eight-hour day was the first topic discussed by the International Labour Organization which resulted in the Hours of Work (Industry) Convention, 1919 ratified by 52 countries as of 2016.
 The eight-hour day movement forms part of the early history for the celebration of May Day, and Labour Day in some countries.

 Asia

+India

+Tata Steel was among the first Indian companies to provide various labour welfare benefits, such as eight-hour workdays since 1912, free medical care since 1915, school facilities for the children of employees since 1917, paid time off since 1920, formation of a provident fund and accident compensation in 1920, vocational training since 1921, maternity benefits since 1928, profit sharing bonuses since 1934, and retiring gratuity since 1937.

 Iran

 In Iran in 1918, the work of reorganizing the trade unions began in earnest in Tehran during the closure of the Iranian constitutional parliament Majles.
-The printers' union, established in 1906 by Mohammad Parvaneh as the first trade union, in the Koucheki print shop on Nasserieh Avenue in Tehran, reorganized their union under leadership of Russian-educated Seyed Mohammad Dehgan, a newspaper editor and an avowed Communist.
+The printers' union, established in 1906 by Mohammad Parvaneh as the first trade union, in the Koucheki print shop on Nasserieh Avenue in Tehran, reorganised their union under leadership of Russian-educated Seyed Mohammad Dehgan, a newspaper editor and an avowed Communist.
 In 1918, the newly organised union staged a 14-day strike and succeeded in reaching a collective agreement with employers to institute the eight-hours day, overtime pay, and medical care.
-The success of the printers' union encouraged other trades to organize.
+The success of the printers' union encouraged other trades to organise.
 In 1919 the bakers and textile-shop clerks formed their own trade unions.

-However the eight-hours day only became as code by a limited governor's decree on 1923 by the governor of Kerman, Sistan and Balochistan, which controlled the working conditions and working hours for workers of carpet workshops in the province.
-In 1946 the council of ministers issued the first labor law for Iran, which recognized the eight-hour day.
+However the eight-hour day only became code by a limited governor's decree on 1923 by the governor of Kerman, Sistan, and Balochistan, which controlled the working conditions and working hours for workers of carpet workshops in the province.
+In 1946, the council of ministers issued the first labour law for Iran, which recognised the eight-hour day.